djdinnebeil/auto_core/readme.md

 The Spotify component enables for music integration with Spotify.
 The component maintains a database of the user's history because such data isn't immediately available by Spotify.

 ### Upsert
-Upsert is used to enable efficient processing if the database grows very large.
+Upsert is used to enable efficient processing if the database grows large.

 ## Runtime Performance